 Tumor Testing, Clinical Trials, and Other Research Opportunities:

 Finding more effective treatments and a cure for FA depends on research.
 FA patients are encouraged to consider utilizing tumor testing services, participating in clinical trials and other research opportunities.
 These opportunities are designed to further the study of FA and, in some cases, provide cutting-edge treatment to patients.
+The gene therapy clinical trial in Seattle just opened up for FA-A individuals 4 year old or older.
+For more information, click here.
 In addition, all families affected by FA are asked to contribute to FA research through research sample donation.
 The National Disease Research Interchange (NDRI) is the Fund’s partner in biospecimen sample collection.

 - Additional Resources